SonghaoLuo/MetaChat/README.md

 ```
 if you use `conda`, `r-base=4.3.2` may not included in the channels.
 Instead, you can `r-base=4.3.1` in `conda`.

-## Documentation, and Tutorials
-For more basic tutorial and real data examples, please see MetaChat documentation that is available through the link https://metachat.readthedocs.io/en/latest/.

 ## Reference
 Luo S., Almet A.A., Zhao W., He C., Tsai Y.-C., Ozaki H., Sugita B.K., Du K., Shen X., Cao Y., Yang Q., Watanabe M., Nie Q.* Spatial metabolic communication flow of cells.